Tiberiusloc/pizzaparlor/readme.md

 "Make a Pizza constructor to gather user inputs and create Pizza object"

-"Make objects for pizza size, sauce, dips, toppings that have objects inside that decide name and price as keys"

 Describe Pizza();